technofocus-pte/aoaidepth/Lab guides/Use case 09-Exploring Azure OpenAI Assistants with Bing Search Integration and Multi-Agent Framework/Use case09.md

-# **Lab 06- Exploring Azure OpenAI Assistants with Bing Search Integration and Multi-Agent Framework**
+# **Use case 09- Exploring Azure OpenAI Assistants with Bing Search Integration and Multi-Agent Framework**
 # **Introduction**

 Azure OpenAI Assistants (Preview) allows you to create AI assistants